-Requirements of Fraternities and Sororities to Remain in Good Standing adapted from Monmouth
+Requirements of Fraternities and Sororities to Remain in Good Standing

-All organizations are invited guests of the College and therefore, the following has been established and support an ongoing relationship.
+All organizations are invited guests of the College and therefore, the following has been established and supports an ongoing relationship.

-- Adhere to the principles and ideals contained in your RITUAL, CREED, and CONSTITUTION (or any other governing documents).
+- 1. Adhere to the principles and ideals contained in your RITUAL, CREED, and CONSTITUTION (or any other governing documents).
 A great way to reinforce this idea is to touch on something related to one of these each week at chapter, even if just for a few minutes. - 2.
 Comply with your national policies, including, but not limited to: hazing, risk management, attendance at leadership schools and convention. - 3.
 Register your chapter with the Office of Student Life each semester.
 (Complete the link sent out to the chapter's president TCNJ email address about re-registration by the deadline provided.) - 4.
 Submit all required and appropriate documentation each semester, including, but not limited to: chapter roster, potential new member grade release form, bid acceptance form (including the hazing prevention compliance portion), new member class roster, new initiate roster, new member education plan, and new member education calendar. - 5.
-Chapter must have a current copy of their organization's insurance policy on file with the Office of Student Life at the start of each semester.
-If a chapter fails to have this on file, all chapter activities, including recruitment, will cease until a copy is obtained. - 6.
+Chapter must have proof of their organization's \$1,000,000 liability insurance policy on file with the Office of Student Life. - a.
+"The State of New Jersey, The College of New Jersey, and the New Jersey Educational Facilities Authority" must be included as insured on the Certificate of Liability. - 6.
 Delegates and presidents attend all weekly council meetings, including all IGC meetings. - 7.
 Chapter submits Assessment Packet standards each semester and achieves an acceptable score (as defined in the Assessment Packet). - 8.
 Comply with the State of New Jersey and The College of New Jersey Hazing Prevention Policies. - 9.
 All new members attend and complete all New Member Education sessions. - 10.
 All new members must be initiated within six weeks of receiving their bid, or by the end of the semester, whichever occurs first (not including Fall or Spring Breaks). - 11.
 All new member educators must meet with the Assistant Director or Coordinator of Fraternity and Sorority Life, respectively, at the beginning of each semester where recruitment/intake activities will occur. - 12.
 All chapters are required to initiate a minimum of one new member each academic year. - 13.
 Chapters have an active chapter advisor (not including FSL staff) who: - a.
 Serves as a mentor and resource for individual members and chapter - b.
 Ensures the chapter is focusing on their academic endeavors - c.
 Ensures the chapter is working toward the Assessment Packet and requirements of fraternities and sororities - 14.
 Chapter President meets with the Assistant Director or Coordinator of Fraternity and Sorority Life, respectively, a minimum of once every two weeks while school is in session. - 15.
 Chapter maintains a positive image as a chapter and as an entity of The College of New Jersey. - 16.
-Chapters must comply with all policies outlined in the Student Conduct Code, Title IX Policy, Registered Student Organization Privileges and Responsibilities, Student Organization Fundraising Interim Policy, and Student Travel Policy, and complete any college or IGC mandated trainings.
+Chapters must comply with all policies outlined in the Student Conduct Code, Title IX Policy, Registered Student Organization Privileges and Responsibilities, Student Organization Fundraising - Interim Policy, and Student Travel Policy, and complete any college or IGC mandated trainings.
 Please read carefully to ensure the understanding of all the guidelines stated.